uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/overwrite_node_cls.rst

 ==============
 **[flow_graph.overwrite_node]**

-A node that is a buffer of a single item that can be over-written.
+A node that is a buffer of a single item that can be overwritten.

 .. code:: cpp